emagiz/emdocs/mds/howto/security-guide.md

 The top part of the picture depicts the eMagiz repository.
 Within this repository all relevant (open-source) libraries that are needed to run flows on a connector are stored.

+To prevent unauthorized access of this repository the following measures have been taken
+-	Client runtimes can access the repository via a username/password combination through a one-way SSL connection (encrypted) and read the contents of the repository
+-	eMagiz developers that need to upload bundles can access the repository through a one-way SSL connection (encrypted)
+-	A bitbucket pipeline will be created in the near future to enable automatic updates.
+This datapipeline will also need a unique username/password combination along with the fact that the connection itself is a one-way SSL connection (encrypted)
+-	The repository is read-only for clients.
+This means that even if someone gets there hands on a username/password combination they do not have sufficient rights to alter anything in the repository.
+They can only read the data that is kept in the repository.

 <p align="center"><img src="../../img/howto/definition-emagiz-model.png"></p>

 ## 2. Security guidelines for the eMagiz Cloud